 Eat in Season

 My home state, West Virginia, ranks last almost every year in surveys of the healthiest states.
 We’re also at the bottom of the list for per capita income.
 So when people complain about the cost of eating healthy foods, it’s pretty real here.
 One of the best ways to eat well and keep the cost down is to eat foods that are in season.Buying strawberries in January is costly (and less satisfying–who wants white-in-the-middle berries?!).
 Stick to the winter produce, and watch flyers and digital coupon apps for deals.
-Use what’s in season to shape your menu for the week.
+Use what’s in season to plan your menu for the week.

 Eat for Your “Why”